Best Ways To Reduce Stress Headaches Naturally

 9. Breathing Exercises

 Breathing exercises are a powerful tool for managing stress and promoting relaxation.
-Taking slow, deep breaths activates the parasympathetic nervous system, which is responsible for the body's “rest and digest” response.
+Taking slow, deep breaths activates the parasympathetic nervous system, responsible for the body's “rest and digest” response.

 The body's “fight or flight” reaction to stress is mediated by the sympathetic nervous system, which can be counteracted by doing this.